samydafir/udacity_backend_project/README.md

 + Aircraft or Manufacturers may only be edited or deleted by the user who created them

+### Additional features
++ Insert, Delete and Edit operations are protected by a CSRF token check.
+For simplicity the token created during the login-procedure is used.
+  The token is delivered to the client when calling the GET part and checked in the POST part of the respective functions.

 ### Technical Requirements and used Components
 + Python3
 + SQLite3